Skip to main content

 What is it like for siblings if their brother or sister has autism?

-Nobody knows why people have ASC.
-People are born with it, though it may not be noticed while they are very young.
+It is thought that autism is caused by genetics.
+Scientists are still trying to understand more about it People are born with it, though it may not be noticed while they are very young.
 You cannot catch it like a cold or flu.

 What does it mean?